-Please take your child to the doctor, ER or another emergency facility if your gut tells you something is not right.
+Please take your child to the doctor, ER, or another emergency facility if your gut tells you something is not right.
 It’s flu and cold season right now and so many viruses are going around.
 Please stock up on some Gatorade or make your own healthy drink.
-I like to deliver emergency dehydrated stuff to cute families I love, so I buy the little bottles of Gatorade for them.
+I like to deliver emergency dehydrated stuff to cute families I love, so I buy little bottles of Gatorade for them.
 When in doubt go to the ER if possible.
 Listen to your head, heart, and gut.
 Thanks again for being prepared for the unexpected.
 I highly recommend this Medical Handbook for emergencies.

 Tips For Staying Healthy:

 Build up your immune system by eating fruits and vegetables.

 Keep your kitchen as clean as possible.

 Clean doorknobs, remotes to TVs, and light switches with Clorox wipes carefully (they’re pretty dry wipes).